 \subsection{Apparent Diffusion}

-It has been observed that the migration of seismicity in some fault zones follows a specific time-space curve, similar to the one obtained from fluid diffusion \parencite[e.g.,][]{Danr2024}.
+It has been observed that the migration of seismicity in some fault zones follows a specific space-time evolution, similar to the one obtained from fluid diffusion \parencite[e.g.,][]{Danr2024}.
 In other words, the distance $r$ from the epicenter versus the time from the main shock $t$ is observed to be $r \propto D\sqrt{t}$.
-This may seem surprising if one attributes pore pressure diffusion in a medium with uniform hydraulic propreties as the only physical mechanism that gives rise to this scaling.
-In our simulations, we observe the same trend despite the absence of any underlying fluid diffusion process.
-This observation is illustrated in Figure~\ref{diffusion}, where two slow-slip ruptures are shown (panels a–c) along with seismic events occurring off-fault overlaid on the slip rate panels.
+In our simulations, we observe the same evolution despite the absence of any underlying fluid diffusion process.
+This observation is illustrated in Figure~\ref{diffusion}, where two slow-slip ruptures are shown (panels a,c) along with seismic events occurring off-fault overlaid on the slip rate panels.
 The relative distance is calculated as the distance between the off-fault event and the detected nucleation point on the main fault, using a slip rate threshold of $10^{-9}$ m/s.
 The relative time is determined by the time difference between the occurrence of the off-fault event and that of the main fault.
-This off-fault seismicity migration is shown in panels (b-d).
-The values of the perceived diffusivity parameter $D$ (0.02–0.06 m$^2$/s) fall within the observed range for the fluid diffusivity parameter \parencite{Amezawa2021}.
+This off-fault seismicity migration is shown in panels (b,d).
+The values of the inferred diffusivity parameter $D$ (0.02–0.06 m$^2$/s) fall within the observed range for the fluid diffusivity parameter \parencite{Amezawa2021}.

-Our simulation thus reveals an apparent diffusive process that is driven by the slow slip process, putting a major caveat about inferring underlying fluid-driven processes just from looking at the migration of seismicity following $r \propto D\sqrt{t}$.
+Our simulations reveal an apparent diffusive process driven by slow slip rather than fluids, demonstrating that seismicity migration following $r \propto \sqrt{t}$ does not necessarily imply underlying fluid-driven processes.
 This behavior can also emerge from the physics of interacting faults governed by rate-and-state friction along with a slow slip event occurring on the main fault.